 Whether it’s counting Common Loons, searching for native Brook Trout, or tracking wildlife crossing Maine’s roads, there are lots of ways for you and your whole family to take action and lend a hand (or an eye, or an ear) for wildlife.
 Community science — alternately called citizen science, or community-based research — is about the value we can all contribute to our collective understanding of the world around us.

 Contact us to learn more about how you can get involved with a Maine Audubon community science project that aligns with your interests.

-If you’re looking for community science opportunities near you, SciStarter offers a dynamic, searchable listing of citizen science projects around the world.
+If you’re looking for community science opportunities near you, SciStarter offers a dynamic, searchable listing of community science projects around the world.
 Take a look: